 Infusion Center

-Check with your oncologist's office before scheduling an appointment.
 Appointments are required.
-Please avoid scheduling your treatment close to other activities that could run late and affect your ability to arrive on time.
-This will shorten your wait times and help you get through your appointment more quickly.
+Avoid scheduling your treatment too soon after an activity that could run late and keep you from arriving on time.
+This will shorten waiting time and help you get through your time at the center faster.

 Our team